nicksinger/adp_downloader/README.md

 find all downloads conveniently placed on you HDD.

 **Note:** this script was developed with and for accounts [@SUSE](https://github.com/SUSE).
 If you do not work for SUSE be warned that it might break and does not work at all.
-Feel free to try it anyway and report you findings as Issue :+1:.
+Feel free to try it anyway and report your findings as github issues :+1:.

 # Installation